jdelkins/pia-tools/README.md

 infrastructure, is to set up your LAN's firewall to connect to the VPN service and route all (or some selection) of the outgoing LAN traffic through the VPN.
 This way, any devices on the LAN can benefit from the VPN without configuring those devices at all.
-Note that this is "edge to edge" encryption, which is a bit weaker since there is part of the path, the first part on your LAN, where traffic is unencrypted.
-I'm okay with this, because I have physical control of all apparatus from "end to edge".
+Note that this is "edge-to-edge" encryption, which is a bit weaker since there is part of the path, the first part on your LAN, where traffic is unencrypted.
+I'm okay with this, because I have physical control of all apparatus on my LAN.
 If you use anyone else's wifi access point, or connect your access point to someone else's switch, this would not be the case for you.
 Stick with the VPN app.
 This project is for people who, like me, are okay with this depth-for-breadth tradeoff, and who also use `systemd-networkd` on their firewall.[^2]

+Because you can, _should_ you do this?
+I find little downside in using a fast WireGuard[wireguard]-based VPN.
+My VPN tunneled traffic is indistinguishably fast as untunneled traffic almost all of the time, and this suite is pretty much hands-free for me.
+So is it worth the tradeoff?
+For me, yes, only because the tradeoff is close to zero.
+I wouldn't do it if I had to make a meaningful performance sacrifice or take on a significant administration burden.

 [^1]: I have no affiliation with [PIA][] other than as a customer.
 My opinions are my own, and I cannot endorse their, or any, VPN service.
 Caveat emptor.